Waltercito1/music-school-cms/README.md

 # Music School Content Management System
 Sinatra Application - Second portfolio project for Flatiron (102020 - ONL - SE - PT)

 Welcome to the Music School Content Management System.
-This program allows the user to .
+This app allows the users to Create, Read, Update, and Deleted their user profile as well as the music courses they created while logged in.
+The app also allows users to browse the courses created by other users.

 ## Installation
 Fork and clone this repository and cd into the directory.